Wine Tour Questions

 We really wish we could!
 But there is no way to provide sufficient insurance in this scenario – and believe us, we’ve tried.

-Your personal car insurance will not provide coverage if your car is being driven commercially by one of our drivers.
+Most likely, your personal car insurance will not provide coverage if your car is being driven commercially by one of our drivers.
 (It is considered commercial the moment money is exchanged for services).

 There also isn’t any commercial insurance policy that will cover someone else driving your car commercially.